 In today’s rapidly evolving digital economy, individual privacy and the security of personal information have never been more important.
-High profile breaches, heightened surveillance, increased access to data – each of these trends present new and serious challenges for organizations and contribute to an increased demand for skilled privacy professionals.
+High-profile breaches, heightened surveillance, increased access to data – each of these trends presents new and serious challenges for organizations and contributes to an increased demand for skilled privacy professionals.

 - Privacy governance and policy